1egoman/react-admin-contraption/docs/getting-started/initial.md

 # Installation
+As of early june 2024, this is now published to npm under [`react-admin-contraption-unstable`](https://npmjs.com/react-admin-contraption-unstable).

-The core code currently lives within the https://github.com/MadeByBread/react-admin-contraption repository, inside the admin/ directory at the root (note that this currently a symlink to example/src/admin).
-As of late may 2024, this package is not published anywhere, so copy this code into a project's `src` directory to add this to a project.
+~The core code currently lives within the https://github.com/MadeByBread/react-admin-contraption repository, inside the admin/ directory at the root (note that this currently a symlink to example/src/admin).
+As of late may 2024, this package is not published anywhere, so copy this code into a project's `src` directory to add this to a project.~

 # Creating data models
 Next, to power the admin interface, you'll want to make some `DataModel`s.